List of unrelegated association football clubs: Historical considerations

 In Scotland, Aberdeen and Celtic have never been relegated.
 Until 2012 Rangers had participated in every top-tier season since 1890, but were removed and admitted to the fourth tier of Scottish football amid a financial crisis (climbing back to the top by 2016), so do not have an unbroken run but have never been relegated due to on-field performance, remaining the only Scottish club to never finish below 6th.
 This contrasts with Celtic and Aberdeen, remaining at the top continuously despite the former finishing below 6th seven times and the latter finishing bottom twice.
+Aberdeen was relegated at the end of the 1999/2000 season for a matter of weeks but was re-elected due to Falkirk's ground not being suitable at the time.

 Many leagues have been running for a long time.
 Unsurprisingly, fewer clubs manage to stay on top the longer a competition runs.
 The Spanish Primera División was born in 1929, and only Athletic Bilbao, FC Barcelona and Real Madrid have been present ever since.
-The same year the Italian Serie A became a round-robin tournament, and only Inter Milan has continuously played at the highest level from that moment forward – even doing so since 1909 (though Juventus FC, since its debut in the top-tier league in 1900, only ever spent a single season outside of it due to an administrative decision in 2006).
+The same year the Italian Serie A became a round-robin tournament, Inter Milan became the only club to have continuously played at the highest level from that moment forward – even doing so since 1909 (though Juventus FC, since its debut in the top-tier league in 1900, only ever spent a single season outside of it due to an administrative decision in 2006).
 Out of the FIFA World Cup-winning nations, France is the only one that has no unrelegated clubs from the current top-tier league, despite the latter having existed since 1930 (though Paris Saint-Germain, since its creation in 1970, was only ever relegated from Ligue 1 due to an administrative decision in 1972).
 Similarly, no team that plays in the Swiss Super League – established in 1897 – has not been relegated at one point in their history.